 What Is Paleo?

-A Paleo Diet is a diet consisting of only natural foods to help achieve optimum health.
+A Paleo Diet, as part of a personalized medical weight loss program, is a diet consisting of only natural foods to help achieve optimum health and weight loss.
 The idea?
 The human body evolved, and thrived, for more than 2 million years with the food found in nature: meat, fish, vegetables, wild fruits, eggs and nuts.
 It was a diet high in animal fat and proteins and low in carbohydrates.
 Things changed though when we introduced unnatural foods to our bodies.
 The foods that we started eating in large quantity at the time of the agricultural revolution about 10,000 years ago are completely alien to our genes and, it’s argued, wreak havoc on our bodies.
 Studies show strong connections between diets based on processed grains and sugars and diseases like obesity, type 2 diabetes, hypertension, heart disease, auto-immune diseases, osteoporosis, Alzheimer’s and a host of other conditions that were unknown to our ancestors.

 It is important to note that no strict portions for any of the macronutrients are required, although a high-protein, high-fat, low-carb prescription is most commonly used.
 Oh, and yeah, cavemen weren’t overweight.